What is Patient Online Access?

-You will need to come into the surgery in person and bring with you a form of photographic identification.
+You will need to come into the surgery in person and bring with you a form of photographic identification (passport or driving licence).
 The receptionist will set you up immediately with a password giving you access to repeat prescriptions, appointments and allergies.
 Please remember to go home and log in immediately to test that the access is working.
 Access to everything else takes up to two weeks to authorise.
 Your access will automatically update once this is done and you will receive an email to let you know you have this access.

 There are further requirements needed if you are requesting access for children.
 Please read the flyer and forms below.